Product review – ceramic water purifier @ Biome (and 20% off sale)

-- The purifier is low maintenance although it does require regular filling so will depend on your usage.
+- The purifier is low maintenance although it does require regular filling so will depend on your usage (please see update below).

 - The water is filtered by a water filter candle inserted and fixed upright into the filter container by way of two washers, water is then poured into the filter container then filters into the body of the purifier ready for drinking.

-- I received a spare filter candle with my order and replacements are easily obtainable from both Biome and Southern Cross Pottery.
+- I received a spare filter candle with my order and replacements are easily obtainable from Biome.

-- It comes with a removable base – I don’t use the base as our purifier is placed high up and I had visions of it toppling over (we have a couple of clumsy people at our place).
+- It comes with a removable base – I don’t use the base as it seemed a bit unstable and our purifier is placed high up; I had visions of it toppling over (we have a couple of clumsy people at our place).

 - Before using the filter candle, it needs to soak upside down in a glass of water overnight.